Change Where and How You Publish for Increased Access and Affordability

 - The Directory of Open Access Journals

-This service covers free, full text, quality controlled scientific and scholarly journals.
-They cover all subjects and languages and there are now over 5,550 journals in the directory.
-Currently, more than 2300 journals are searchable at article level and there are over 457,412 articles accessible via the database.
+This service lists free, full text, quality controlled scientific and scholarly journals, and in many cases provides a link to a journal's website/content.
+DOAJ lists only peer-reviewed open access journals in all subjects and dozens of languages.
+There are now roughly 10,000 journals listed in the directory.
+Currently, more than half are searchable at the article level, with over 1.5 million articles accessible via the database.

 BUT, beware of so-called "rogue" or "predatory" open access publishers and journals.
 Predatory publishers take advantage of the "pay to publish" model currently being used by many legitimate open access publishers, who charge a fee to publish in their journal(s).
-It is those fees that cover the operating costs of the journal and the associated management of peer review.
+Legitimate open access publishers use those fees to cover the operating costs of the journal and the associated management of peer review.
 But predatory open access publishers charge a fee to an author to publish their paper and then simply put the paper up on their journal's web site - no legitimate peer review ever takes place.
 See Jeffrey Beall's list of predatory publishers for more information.
 And if you are contacted by a publisher that is not on Beall's list but which you suspect might be less than reputable, see this blog post for suggestions on how to identify an open access publisher that is potentially a scammer.

-Publish in cost effective journals, submit work to publishers with enlightened copyright policies & decline to serve as an editor of unreasonably expensive journals:
+Publish in cost effective journals, decline to serve as an editor of unreasonably expensive journals:

 Use the tools below to find pricing and impact factors for the journals which you edit, or in which you publish.
 Even though more journals become available every year, the ability of university libraries to subscribe to new journals is diminishing due to escalating journal prices.